-- The school has a clear policy which is available to parents on the school website and helps parents feel confident that the school will take any complaint about bullying seriously - ➤ At the beginning of every school year, pupils are reminded how to deal with bullying if it occurs and of the part they play to prevent bullying, including when they find themselves as bystanders - Staff and older pupils are expected to create an environment of good behaviour and respect, where they offer support and encouragement - The school recognises and rewards evidence of respect and kindness within the school community e.g. Politeness and Courtesy Cup, house tokens and golden stars, Wenley Cup and 'Special Mentions' etc. Celebrating success is an important way of creating a positive school ethos - The school uses curriculum activities such as PSHEE, stories, drama and literature to help children to understand the issues surrounding bullying - Whole school assemblies at Widford regularly explore issues concerning respect for others - Assemblies, PHSEE lessons and discussions about the differences between people and the importance of avoiding prejudice based language - The school will use opportunities during the year e.g. Anti-Bullying Week to promote a supportive environment - The school community is organised in such a way as to minimise opportunities for bullying - The staff will not use any teaching materials or equipment which might give a negative view of any group because of their ethnic origin, religious beliefs, gender, special needs/disabilities etc - Staff will receive appropriate training to raise their awareness of the issue of bullying, including cyberbullying, so that they are better equipped to take action to reduce the risk of bullying at times and in places where it is most likely.
+- The school has a clear policy which is available to parents on the school website and helps parents feel confident that the school will take any complaint about bullying seriously - At the beginning of every school year, pupils are reminded how to deal with bullying if it occurs and of the part they play to prevent bullying, including when they find themselves as bystanders - > Staff and older pupils are expected to create an environment of good behaviour and respect, where they offer support and encouragement - ➤ The school recognises and rewards evidence of respect and kindness within the school community e.g. Politeness and Courtesy Cup, house tokens and golden stars, Wenley Cup and 'Special Mentions' etc. Celebrating success is an important way of creating a positive school ethos - The school's HEART values (honesty, empathy, acts of kindness, respect and tenacity) are embedded into school life via assemblies, class rules, Heart to Heart teas and praise - The school uses curriculum activities such as PSHEE, stories, drama and literature to help children to understand the issues surrounding bullying - Whole school assemblies at Widford regularly explore issues concerning respect for others - Assemblies, PHSEE lessons and discussions about the differences between people and the importance of avoiding prejudice based language - ➤ The school will use opportunities during the year e.g. Anti-Bullying Week to promote a supportive environment - > The school community is organised in such a way as to minimise opportunities for bullying - The staff will not use any teaching materials or equipment which might give a negative view of any group because of their ethnic origin, religious beliefs, gender, special needs/disabilities etc - Staff will receive appropriate training to raise their awareness of the issue of bullying, including cyberbullying, so that they are better equipped to take action to reduce the risk of bullying at times and in places where it is most likely.
 Staff understand their legal responsibilities and there are procedures in place so that it is easy to report bullying and the action to be taken to resolve and prevent problems is defined.
 Staff are also aware how to obtain support and the school would invest in specialised skills to understand the needs of pupils as necessary - Disciplinary sanctions are implemented that reflect the seriousness of an incident and convey a deterrent effect

-- By signing the parent contract, parents agree to the partnership between school and home with regard to reducing incidents of bullying and to reinforce the value of good behaviour at home - Pupils know that they are listened to and incidents are followed up
+- > By signing the parent contract, parents agree to the partnership between school and home with regard to reducing incidents of bullying and to reinforce the value of good behaviour at home - Pupils know that they are listened to and incidents are followed up